The Jackie Gleason Show: American Scene Magazine, 1962–1965

 In 1962, Gleason returned to the tried-and-true variety format with his American Scene Magazine.
 The official title of the show was, again, The Jackie Gleason Show.
 American Scene was initially taped in New York City; after two seasons, production moved to Miami Beach (1964), on Jackie's insistence.
 (This caused difficulties for announcer Johnny Olson, who had several other announcing jobs; Olson commuted frequently between New York City and Miami to accommodate Gleason.)

 Gleason would begin his monologue each week and be surprised by the flamboyant jackets worn by bandleader Sammy Spear.
 (Beholding Spear's animal-print blazer, Gleason quipped, "I've heard of Tiger Rag, but this is ridiculous!")
 Ralph Kramden, Reggie Van Gleason, the Poor Soul, and the rest of Gleason's comic characters were regular attractions.
-Frank Fontaine, as bug-eyed, grinning "Crazy" Guggenheim, starred in the Joe the Bartender skits, delighting fans with his nutty speaking voice and goofy laugh, and charmed by his surprisingly mellow singing voice.
+Frank Fontaine, as bug-eyed, grinning "Crazy" Guggenheim (evolved from his John character from The Jack Benny Program), starred in the Joe the Bartender skits, delighting fans with his nutty speaking voice and goofy laugh, and charmed by his surprisingly mellow singing voice.
 June Taylor's chorus girl routines revived for the television generation the aerial pattern kaleidoscope formations made famous on film by Busby Berkeley.
 During this time, Gleason's show finished #17 for the 1962–1963 season, #15 for 1963–1964, #21 in 1964–1965 and #24 in 1965–1966.

-The Jackie Gleason Show – 1966
+The Jackie Gleason Show – 1966-1970

 In fall 1966, the show title reverted to simply The Jackie Gleason Show (dropping the American Scene format), and would remain so until its cancellation in 1970.
 By this point episodes included guest stars and skits.
 A component during this period was the musical Honeymooners episodes, which had first been tried on Gleason's variety show during the 1956–1957 season.
 These were later collected as The Color Honeymooners, with Sheila MacRae and Jane Kean as Alice and Trixie, respectively.
 The regular cast included Art Carney; Milton Berle was a frequent guest star.
 The show was shot in color on videotape at the Miami Beach Auditorium (today called the Fillmore at the Jackie Gleason Theatre), and Gleason never tired of promoting the "sun and fun capital of the world" on camera.
 Hordes of vacationers took Gleason's advice, boosting Florida's economy.
 Later specials were taped at the Olympia Theatre's Gusman Center across Biscayne Bay in downtown Miami.
 The shows began with the television camera in front of a boat speeding toward the shore of Miami Beach, and ended with Gleason bellowing, "Miami Beach audiences are the greatest audiences in the world!"

 During this period, The Jackie Gleason Show earned three more Emmy nominations, for Carney for special classification in 1966 and for variety series and writing in 1967.
 Carney won two Emmys for his work in 1967 and 1968.
 The series also ranked at No. 5 in 1966-1967 and No. 9 in 1967-1968.